ewestrich/King-County-House-Sales/README.md

 ## Recommendations

-Our recommendations are as follows: increase the square footage of living space by adding housing extension Purchase a less expensive home, and then add bathrooms Use our tool to help gauge housing prices before making a purchase
+Our recommendations are as follows:
+1) Use our tool to help gauge housing prices before making a purchase
+2) Increase the square footage of living space by adding an extension to an existing house
+3) Purchase a less expensive home and then add bathrooms